Paul Poirier: 2025–2026 season: Olympic bronze and World silver

-Piper and Gilles opened their season at 2025 Skate Canada International, winning their sixth consecutive Skate Canada International title.
+Gilles/Poirier opened their season at 2025 Skate Canada International, winning their sixth consecutive Skate Canada International title.
 They placed first in the Rhythm dance, earning the highest score thus far of the season.
 The team revived their popular "Vincent" Free Dance, but had a small slip on the curve lift, placing second in this segment.
 However, they still maintained first place overall for the gold.
 “It’s just one of those things, sometimes timing just isn’t right,” Gilles explained of the lift.
 “It just kind of slipped and it didn’t stay in the position.
 It was a huge mistake, but again, it’s something that we can learn from.”